Demolition of forests – Hunt – Death – ProfitRoasted deer, deer goulash or rabbit stew?

 Corruption helps to set contravener's free easily and fast to continue their bloody business.
 Cameroon is considered to be the most corrupt state of this world.

 Spain is the only state which gives limited human rights to the big apes.
 The consumption of gorillas and chimps is cannibalism!

 Bush meat is not a problem because of hunger.
 It is because of culture and tradition.
 That doesn’t change fast and easily.
 Clarification and indicating of alternatives are urgently necessary.
 It is very important to continue WPE-projects and to establish them in outlying areas.
-WPE offer solutions.
+Wild Planet Ecoproject offers solutions.

 “Sustainable, with lasting effect!!!”